aceveggie/SimpleNeuralNetwork/README.txt

 The project can also be run in a Network mode where ImageReceiver.java class runs a Server on port 4444 and receives a image of size 28 x 28 from the Android App.

+Install RSCDigitalRecongnition.apk and run the Server in ImageReceiver.java on 192.168.1.100 to connect Android App to Server.

-One can then run "predictImage.m" script to perform digit recognition on received image ("RECEIVED.png").
+One can then run "predictImage.m" script at server to perform digit recognition on received image ("RECEIVED.png").

 A working of this Program is shown in this video:

 http://www.youtube.com/watch?v=rLfrC3lyHt8

+Features to add:
+1) Proper Socket programming features to connect Server and Client properly.